Improving Robustness and Deployability in Distributed MPC Formation Control: a Framework for Underwater Acoustic Networks: Optimising the information exchange process

 \subsection{Modelling the data rate associated to the proposed adaptations}

 As for modelling \bw, we assume that besides the parameters define before, any given agent broadcasts a packet every \(\Delta T\) seconds (independently of using TDMA or FDMA).
-This quantity in its turn is defined by other two parameters, the sampling time \(\Ts\) of the overall DMPC scheme (i.e., how often the MPC scheme shall run), and the number of ADMM iterations per MPC step \(\niterstep\), via the expression
+This quantity is itself defined by two other parameters: the sampling time \(\Ts\) of the overall DMPC scheme (i.e., how often the MPC scheme shall run), and the number of ADMM iterations per MPC step \(\niterstep\), via the expression

 Note that to allow the agents time to transmit their data, the sum of the propagation delay and the packet overhead time (e.g., its preamble) must be smaller than this \(\Delta T\).
 In networks with small graph diameters, the allowed time is \(\Delta T/\Nsize\) under TDMA, and \(\Delta T\) under FDMA.
 Given these assumptions, this means modelling the data rate for the single agent as \(\bw = \psz / \Delta T\).